 The Agribusiness Project

 The five-year, $90 million Pakistan Agribusiness Project (TAP), funded by USAID-Pakistan, strengthened local capacity within key value chains to increase sales in domestic and foreign markets.
-The program bolstered economic growth, created employment opportunities and amplified the competitiveness of horticulture and livestock value chains.
-TAP also increased the effectiveness of smallholder enterprises, enhanced agriculture productivity, and was the first USAID economic growth program led by a Pakistani organization – the Agribusiness Support Fund (ASF).
+The program bolstered economic growth, created employment opportunities, and amplified the competitiveness of horticulture and livestock value chains.
+TAP also increased the effectiveness of smallholder enterprises and enhanced agriculture productivity, and was the first USAID economic growth program led by a Pakistani organization – the Agribusiness Support Fund (ASF).

-As ASF’s stateside partner, CNFA’s role on TAP was to assist ASF in strengthening grant management, accounting, reporting, monitoring and evaluation, environmental, and information management systems and procedures, as well as to provide technical assistance for development of horticulture and livestock value chains.
+As ASF’s stateside partner, CNFA assisted ASF in strengthening grant management, accounting, reporting, monitoring and evaluation, environmental, and information management systems and procedures, as wel as provided technical assistance for development of horticulture and livestock value chains.

-- Provide technical assistance and capacity building training to farmers, associations and agribusiness enterprises across the target value chains;
+- Provided technical assistance and capacity building training to farmers, associations, and agribusiness enterprises across the target value chains;

-- Offer customized cost-sharing grant products across the key value chains;
+- Offered customized cost-sharing grant products across the key value chains;

-- Provide international support for agricultural marketing and brand development to identify and capitalize on high-price market opportunities and develop market linkages;
+- Provided international support for agricultural marketing and brand development to identify and capitalize on high-price market opportunities and develop market linkages;

-- Establish several Value Chain Platforms to promote the development of specific subsectors and create linkages between the stakeholders involved in the value chains.
+- Established several Value Chain Platforms to promote the development of specific subsectors and create linkages between the stakeholders involved in the value chains.

-Environmental Compliance: CNFA worked with ASF to ensure that the project and its associated grant activities are in compliance with USAID environmental regulations.
-This cooperative effort drew on CNFA’s experience in knowledge management, compliance, M&E studies, and reporting on matters relating to monitoring and mitigating any adverse environmental impact of project interventions.
+Environmental Compliance: CNFA helped ensure that the project and its associated grant activities were in compliance with USAID environmental regulations.
+This cooperative effort drew on CNFA’s experience in knowledge management, compliance, M&E studies, and reporting any adverse environmental impact of project interventions.

-CNFA spearheaded the Environmental Assessment (EA) of the Agribusiness Project, which involved identifying potentially significant environmental and social issues that could develop as a result of project activities throughout the life of the project.
+CNFA spearheaded the Environmental Assessment (EA) of the Agribusiness Project, which involved identifying potential environmental and social issues that could develop as a result of project activities.

 As a result of CNFA’s technical assistance to the EA, USAID approval was obtained, clearing the way for large grants.
-CNFA also helped ASF by training regional M&E staff and develop an environmental compliance system that incorporates USAID’s approval for grant activities.
+CNFA also helped ASF by training regional M&E staff and developing an environmental compliance system that incorporated USAID’s approval for grant activities.

-Geographical Information System (GIS) and Management Information System (MIS): The CNFA GIS team provided technical support to The Agribusiness Project in program implementation by developing GIS maps reflecting project regions, value chains, activity sites, and beneficiaries.
+Geographical Information System (GIS) and Management Information System (MIS): The CNFA GIS team provided technical support to the Agribusiness Project by developing GIS maps reflecting project regions, value chains, activity sites, and beneficiaries.
 In addition to developing more than 300 maps, the CNFA team used Google Earth to create animated video tours for the targeted value chains.
-The GIS support in the design, implementation, and monitoring of the project accomplished the following:
+GIS support in the design, implementation, and monitoring of the project accomplished the following: